-Health Benefits of Sewing
+10+ Health Benefits of Sewing

 Perhaps you're an experienced sewist curious about justifying your hobby to the family members who can't understand why you need an entire sewing room dedicated to your pastime, or perhaps you're a crafter looking to pick up a new activity!

 Read this article to learn more about why you should sew for your mental health, the therapeutic benefits of sewing, and the physical health benefits of sewing, as well as how sewing can be a factor in determining your overall happiness.

-For instance, did you know that sewing could be the key to your happines?
+For instance, did you know that sewing could be the key to your happiness?
 It's true!
-Plus, at the end of the article we are including several relaxing sewing patterns for beginners that are exactly the calming projects you have been looking for.
+Plus, at the end of the article, we are including several relaxing sewing patterns for beginners that are exactly the calming projects you have been looking for.

-Therapeutic benefits of sewing
+Therapeutic Benefits of Sewing

 You may be worried that adding a sewing hobby to the list of things to do might be too stressful, but sewing is actually very relaxing and will help you de-stress after a long day.
 Here are some therapeutic benefits of sewing:

 - Sewing is a relaxing alternative to watching TV and scrolling on our computers.
-Screen time leads to a sensory overload—while watching your favorite TV show may seem relaxing, such an activity is actually tiring and leads to feelings of unrest and unhappiness.
+Screen time leads to sensory overload—while watching your favorite TV show may seem relaxing, such an activity is actually tiring and leads to feelings of unrest and unhappiness.

 - Sewing is a great social activity with which to meet people and form sewing groups, get advice, and build relationships with others who share similar interests.
-You can join both online groups as well as attend in-person meet ups to build sewing communities and friendships.
+You can join both online groups as well as attend in-person meetups to build sewing communities and friendships.

 - Focusing on one activity helps relieve stress and focus your thoughts after a long day.
 By focusing on sewing, you become mindful of concentrating on one activity at a time, which helps you feel relaxed.